Park Address: 750 Longshore Drive, Ann Arbor MI 48105

 Open 6 a.m. - 10 p.m.
+Unless otherwise posted per City Council resolution, when a park is closed, no person shall remain in or enter it other than to quietly sit or walk.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Always refer to posted park signage in the park.
 Smoking is prohibited and dogs must be on leash.
 "Do not Eat Fish" from the Huron River Advisory issued by the State of Michigan.

 Park & Nature Area Overview